julienetie/wavefront/docs/events.md

 ## Understanding The Events API

-The Events API is a set of functions that provide comprehensive event management.
+The Events API is a set of functions that provide a comprehensive event management solution for the UI.
 Wavefront features two strategies for intercepting events:
 - `events`: Event Delegation API
 - `bound`: Bound Events API